Supporters' Shield

-The Supporters' Shield is an annual award given to the Major League Soccer team with the best regular season record, as determined by the MLS points system.
+The Supporters' Shield is an annual award given to the Major League Soccer (MLS) team with the best regular season record, as determined by the MLS points system.
 The Supporters' Shield has been annually awarded at the MLS Supporters' Summit since 1999 (with the winners between 1996 and 1998 awarded retroactively), and has been recognized as a major trophy by the league.
 It echoes the practice of the top European leagues in which the team with the best record is the champion.
 Since 2006, the Supporters' Shield winner has earned a berth in the CONCACAF Champions Cup.
 (Note: Canadian MLS teams could not earn a berth through the Supporters' Shield until 2023.)

 D.C.
-United and LA Galaxy, with four Supporters' Shields each, have won the most shields of any MLS team.
-Philadelphia Union are the 2025 holders of the Supporters' Shield, clinching their second shield in the penultimate regular season match.
+United and the LA Galaxy, with four Supporters' Shields each, have won the most shields of any MLS team.
+The Philadelphia Union are the 2025 holders of the Supporters' Shield, clinching their second shield in the penultimate regular season match.
 Inter Miami CF currently holds the record for the most points in a regular season, with 74 in the 2024 campaign.